 The Firewise Community Meeting agenda is meant to be simple and uncomplicated.
 Time will be set aside for local fire officials to speak and to respond to questions.
 In this meeting it is important to avoid discussing controversial, divisive topics.
 Fire Safe Sonoma staff can work with the resident leader(s) to draft an agenda.
-Sample agendas can be found on our website under the Emerging Firewise USA® Resources page through this link: https://www.firesafesonoma.org/emerging-firewiseusa-community-resources/ or by using the QR Code here.
+(Sample agendas can be found in Appendix-C)